How to Train a Havanese

 Havaneses are moderate-energy toy dogs that benefit from regular but moderate training routines.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 7-13 lbs and lifespan of 14-16 yrs, the Havanese requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-13 lbs and lifespan of 14-16 yrs, the Havanese benefits from care tailored to its physical and behavioral profile.
 At 7-13 lbs with a life expectancy of 14-16 yrs, the Havanese represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Breed-Specific Health Profile: Research identifies luxating patella, cataracts, heart murmurs as conditions with higher prevalence in Havaneses.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Havanese's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Havanese.

 Havanese Training Challenges